jwarford1/BestBuyExam/README.md

 *** if you want to try firefox

-Then stop the chrome node and restart twist the gecko driver
+Then stop the chrome node and restart twist the gecko driver and run:

-run
 java -Dwebdriver.chrome.geckodriver="geckodriver" -jar selenium-server-standalone-3.6.0.jar -role webdriver -hub http://localhost:4444/grid/gister -port 5566

 ## Issues:
 Selenium was unable to populate the credit card cvv input field.
-It does appear in browser and can manually edited, but debugging via Chri=ome De Tools, it appears that it has no height dimension.
+It does appear in browser and can be manually edited, but debugging via Chri=ome De Tools, it appears that it has no height dimension.
 Since it provides an appropritae exception for this test; i simply left it blank.

 ## Design Decisions Explained:

 I based my choices on two factors.

-#### Industry Acceptance
+* Industry Acceptance
+* The Learning Curve

- The tools I picked have well established histories and large install bases with alot of documentation to support them.
+The tools I picked have well established histories and large install bases, with alot of documentation to support them.

-#### The Learning Curve
 QA / Testing teams members typically have a wide range of skills.
 The tools in this demo all have relatively easy learning  curves.
-There are many sophisticated test frameworks available, and they are well worth using.
-but prior to choosing one of these; a team must make sure it has the capacity and resources required to master them.
+There are many sophisticated test frameworks available, and they are well worth using; but prior to choosing these, a team must make sure it has the capacity and resources required to master them.

 ### Selenium Grid: